 I can easily say that the single most intimidating thing to me about zero waste used to be composting.
 I think part of the issue was this idea that compost just happens (which to my more process-oriented mind sounds like magic).

 Today, I’m a lot less freaked out by composting.
-I’ve learned what it takes to make it happen at home, in a small space, and in an urban setting – all things I didn’t know were possible when I started!
+I’ve learned what it takes to make it happen at home, in a small urban space – all things I didn’t know were possible when I started!

 Composting is a cyclical process – one in which food and nutrients go in and food and nutrients come out.
 It blows my mind.